 In the previous sections, we analyzed the window opening behaviour based on field data and confirmed some general behavioural trends, but no attempt was made to predict the occupant behaviour in Japanese offices.
 Such predictions are needed for the thermal simulation of buildings.

 The following regression equations were obtained for all data in between the windows open and the outdoor air temperature:

-$$logit(p) = 0.507T{-}-10.0 (n = 399, R^{2} = 0.27, S.E. = 0.059, p < 0.001)$$ (4)
+$$logit(p) = 0.507T_o - 10.0$$ $\binom{n = 399, R^2 = 0.27,}{S.E. = 0.059, p < 0.001}$ (4)

-where n is number of data, R2 is Cox and Snell R2, S.E. is standard error of the regression coefficient and p is significance-level of the regression coefficient.
+Where n is number of data, R2 is Cox and Snell R2, S.E. is standard error of the regression coefficient and p is significant level of the regression coefficient.

 In this study a regression coefficient of 0.507 is obtained when the open window and outdoor air temperature are regressed.
-Kyoto [11] and UK [23] studies returned the regression coefficients of 0.119 and 0.181 respectively when open window is regressed with outdoor air temperature.
+Kyoto [18] and UK [5] studies returned the regression coefficients of 0.119 and 0.181 respectively when open window is regressed with outdoor air temperature.
 It seems that the regression coefficient of this research is higher than the previous research.
 As shown in the Fig. 6(a), the proportion of the windows open rises as the outdoor temperature rises.

+Figure 6: Relation between the window opening and outdoor air temperature.

-In order to analyze the window opening behaviour in MX mode, we conducted a Gaussian regression analysis using the following equations.
-We used this method because, due to cooling use, the proportion of window-opening gradually decreases above a certain outdoor temperature.
-Due to heating use, the proportion of window-opening is also gradually decreased below a certain outdoor temperature.
+In order to analyze the window opening behaviour in MX mode, we have conducted the Gaussian regression analysis using the following equations.